technofocus-pte/tpirsentineldepth/Lab 5/Lab 5 - Threat Intelligence connector and Content hub.md

     real-world environment, you would need to create them in order to use them.

 4. Navigate to **Workbooks** under Threat Management.
-Search for `Dynamics` Like the analytics rules the workbook exists as a template.
+Select **Templates** search for `Dynamics` Like the analytics rules the workbook exists as a template.
 This should be empty unless you have enabled the Dynamics 365 connector.

     ![](./media/image59.png)